woodpecker-ci/woodpecker/docs/docs/20-usage/40-secrets.md

 Secrets are exposed to your pipeline steps and plugins as uppercase environment variables and can therefore be referenced in the commands section of your pipeline.

+Woodpecker provides three different levels to add secrets to your pipeline.
+The following list shows the priority of the different levels.
+If a secret is defined in multiple levels, will be used following this priorities: Repository secrets > Organization secrets > Global secrets.

+1. **Repository secrets**: They are available to all pipelines of an repository.
+1. **Organization secrets**: They are available to all pipelines of an organization.
+1. **Global secrets**: Can be configured by an instance admin.
+   They are available to all pipelines of the **whole** Woodpecker instance and should therefore **only** be used for secrets that are allowed to be read by **all** users.

+## Usage

 ```diff
 steps:
   docker: